TL;DR

 Editing your Facebook Marketplace ad

-You might no longer be interested in running a campaign or wanting to make some modifications to your ad.
+You might no longer want to run a campaign, or you may want to modify your ad.
 Here’s how you can manage your Marketplace ads.

-To edit a Marketplace listing for ads related to a single product, or multiple items, then:
+To edit a Marketplace listing for a single product or multiple items:

 - Go to the feed, and click on Marketplace.